51ngul4r1ty/atoll-mono/docs/dataModel/DATA_MODEL.md

 It is possible that a story is not be completed in a sprint.
 In that case it will need to span multiple sprints so that it can be continued.
 Also, if the team recognizes that a story can be done in multiple parts then it can be split.
 These are not the same thing and should be treated differently:
-- any part of a story (i.e. a task) can be allocated to a sprint individually (2+ sprints containing same story)
+- any part of a story (i.e. a task) can be allocated to a sprint individually (2+ sprints containing same story) - although this will be achieved by associating individual tasks with "backlog item parts".
 - multiple stories can relate to an originating story (there's an inherent hierachy)

 For example,